StyXman/ayrton/README.md

 output of commands into a Python script, and even pipe output to other commands in a functional/pythonic way. `ayrton` aims to make python+sh behave more like `bash` so it's easier for sysadmins to learn and use.
-Anything that still holds `sh`'s objetive will be sent as a patch over time.
+Anything that still holds `sh`'s objective will be sent as a patch over time, but for the moment being, we're still playing with the shape of `ayrton`.

 Q: `ayrton` is too verbose!
 I don't want to put extra `()`'s or `'`'s everywhere.

 A: Shell languages have evolved from shell interpreters.
 Command execution are their main objective, and its syntax is designed around it.
-That leads to shortcuts that later are more difficult to read.
-I find Python syntax very readable.
+That leads to shortcuts that later are more difficult to read and creates problems when handling filenames that have special characters.

 # Thanks to: